-St. Patrick’s Home of Ottawa Inc. has a long and very proud history.
+St. Patrick’s Home of Ottawa has a long and very proud history.
 Founded two years before Confederation, it is one of the oldest homes for the aged in Ontario.

 History Timeline - Quick Facts